thelowesttype/thelowesttype.github.io/content/blog/dwa-planner/index.md

 <hr>

 ## Equations defining robot drive
 To be able to provide with motion plan within the limitation of the robot we need to model the robot's drive (How does the robot move).
-To simplify things will consider it to be a mobile robot with a <a href="https://en.wikipedia.org/wiki/Differential_wheeled_robot" target="_blank">differential drive</a>
+To simplify things we'll consider it to be a mobile robot with a <a href="https://en.wikipedia.org/wiki/Differential_wheeled_robot" target="_blank">differential drive</a>
 <br>
 <br>
 <div style="display: block; margin-left: auto; margin-right: auto; width: 60%; ">